- Bali might be a popular tourist destination but there are crowd-free corners worth exploring

 Those seeking serenity, however, shouldn't be put off -- the island offers a smattering of under-the-radar destinations where life ambles along at a more sedate pace.

-Here are a few places where travelers can escape the hustle but still find plenty to fill an itinerary.
+Here are six places where travelers can escape the hustle but still find plenty to fill an itinerary.

 The black-sand beach has a rugged, somewhat desolate feel thanks to the thundering surf.